List of Lechia Gdańsk managers

 This is a list of Lechia Gdańsk managers.
-The current manager is John Carver who joined the club on 30 November 2024.
+The current manager is Vladyslav Lupashko who joined the club on 1 July 2026.
 Most of the managers through Lechia's history have been Polish, however in recent years more nationalities have been represented.
-Currently there have been 8 managers from countries other than Poland, the first being Václav Křížek (Czech Republic) in 1949, and most recently David Badía (Spain) in 2023.
+Currently there have been 11 managers from countries other than Poland, the first being Václav Křížek (Czech Republic) in 1949, and most recently Lupashko (Ukraine) in 2026.
 Both Jerzy Jastrzębowski and Piotr Stokowiec could be seen as Lechia's most successful managers, with Jastrzębowski winning both the Polish Cup and Polish Super Cup in 1983, and getting Lechia promoted from III liga and II liga in successive seasons in 1983 and 1984, with Stokowiec winning Lechia’s second Polish Cup and Polish Super Cup, while leading the team to their joint highest ever Ekstraklasa finish of 3rd, all in 2019.
 The other manager who has the record for managing Lechia to their highest finish in the Polish league is Tadeusz Foryś who achieved the feat in 1956.